XRPLF/xrpl-dev-portal/content/tx-cost.md

 # Transaction Cost #

 In order to protect the Ripple Consensus Ledger from being disrupted by spam and denial-of-service attacks, each transaction must destroy a small amount of [XRP](https://ripple.com/knowledge_center/math-based-currency-2/).
-This _transaction cost_ is designed to scale up with the load on the network, in order to quickly bankrupt abusers while imposing as little cost as possible on legitimate, respectful users.
+This _transaction cost_ is designed to increase along with the load on the network, in order to quickly bankrupt abusers while imposing as little cost as possible on legitimate, respectful users.

 Every transaction must [specify how much XRP it will destroy](#specifying-the-transaction-cost) in order to pay the transaction cost.